ARM-software/AVH/DoxyGen/examples/src/GetStarted.md

 ![GitHub Actions test results view](images/basic_gh_test_results_view.png)

 This allows to find the failure quickly.
 In our example it is a trivial one, introduced on purpose in the example code.
-- Return to the VHT GetStarted project in Keil MDK on your PC.
+- Return to the AVH GetStarted project in Keil MDK on your PC.
 - Open _main.c_ file.
 - In line 48 replace the incorrect value `2` with the correct `0`: